cladam/cladam.github.io/_posts/2025-08-20-changelog.md

 ## Updating CHANGELOG.md

 Most projects keep the latest release at the top of the changelog.
-Prepending text manually can be tricky as `>> append` is the default, but here’s the one-liner I use in tbdflow itself:
+Prepending text manually can be tricky as `>> append` is the default, but here’s the one-liner I use in `tbdflow` itself:

 ```bash
 { tbdflow changelog --from v0.12.0 --to v0.13.0; echo; cat CHANGELOG.md; } > CHANGELOG.md.tmp && mv CHANGELOG.md.tmp CHANGELOG.md
 ```

-It generates the new section, adds a blank line, and then appends the old content—all in one step.
+It generates the new section, adds a blank line, and then appends the old content; all in one step.

 ## Wrapping Up